jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 With the scene partially constructed, Mamet asks the students how the props should be made, particularly the student's notebook.
 He rejects ideas to make it look like a "regrading notebook" or a "prepared notebook."
 These are again characterizations unfit for a story.
 The notebook only needs to look like a regular notebook with just enough distinction to be recognizable as _our notebook_.

-Easy audience recognition of the MacGuffin is vital because our notebook is now the embodiment of the scene and is, therefore, more important than the protagonist.
+Easy audience recognition of the MacGuffin is vital because our notebook is now the embodiment of the scene and is, therefore, more important than anything or anyone else, even the protagonist.
 A director could only shoot shots of the notebook and still get the scene's point across.

 With all the above in mind, and after some more work, the students and Mamet expand their shot list as follows: